7 things we learned from Wimbledon

 6. Konta really can win Wimbledon

 Regular observers of Konta's progress over the last two years have seen her become a genuine grand slam contender, but one big question remained unanswered: her form at Wimbledon.
 Whether it was the grass, tough draws or the pressure of a home tournament, Konta had won only one match in five main-draw appearances prior to this year.
 Any doubts, however, have vanished.
-Konta stormed through a tough section of the draw and came within a whisker of beating Venus Williams in the semi-finals, when the turning point proved to be a pair of missed break points towards the end of the first set.
+Konta stormed through a tough section of the draw before her semi-final defeat to Venus Williams, when the turning point proved to be a pair of missed break points towards the end of the first set.
 Konta has the serve, power and support to win Wimbledon.
 Next year she might get over the line.

 7. Brits improving but work to do